watermint/toolbox/doc/generated/dev-ci-artifact-up.md

 * `skipped.xlsx`
 * `skipped.json`

-But if you run with `-low-memory` option, the command will generate only JSON format report.
+But if you run with `-budget-memory low` option, the command will generate only JSON format report.

 In case of a report become large, a report in `.xlsx` format will be split into several chunks like follows;
 `skipped_0000.xlsx`, `skipped_0001.xlsx`, `skipped_0002.xlsx`...